AlexEidt/EE475/weekly_update/week9.md

 ## Recap
 This week we continued developing PillPal for our demo and planned for the rest of the quarter's deliverables.
+We changed the microcontroller to the Arduino Pro Mini and the battery in order to get closer to our goal of a week-long battery life.

 ### Individual Contributions
 Here are the individual contributions for this week: